 5. Proper nourishment is a must

 Your doctor will probably recommend you continue to take a prenatal vitamin, I recommend you take one that is raw and not synthetic, quality vitamins cost more but they are worth it.
 This is what I take Here.
 But it can not stop with vitamins.
-When you body is trying to heal and recover from a major event like pregnancy let alone a c-section it needs all the great nourishment you can give it.
+When your body is trying to heal and recover from a major event like pregnancy let alone a c-section it needs all the great nourishment you can give it.
 Real, whole, fresh, organic foods I can not state that enough.
-I am also a huge, huge fan of naturally probiotic and cultured foods, especially after baby and surgery you want everything moving right internally, if you know what I mean.
+I am also a huge, huge fan of naturally probiotic and cultured foods, especially after baby and surgery you want everything moving right internally if you know what I mean.
 Here and here are two great sites for fermented and cultured foods.

 6. Sleep when you can

 I know this one is difficult, everyone says get lots of sleep but the whole aspect of having a baby kind of takes away from getting that sleep.
 Especially when your significant other returns to work almost immediately after, which is the norm for most families.
-However this is a great time to downgrade everything you are involved in or do.
+However, this is a great time to downgrade everything you are involved in or do.
 If you garden step back a bit, if you work from home try to take on less (if you can).
 Rest more and go less, (seriously this is always hard for me).
-Naps can be super helpful, sleep when baby does.
+Naps can be super helpful, sleep when the baby does.
 Your house does not need to be perfect you have other things to do.

 Something to take away

 Leaving the hospital unsure or unprepared on how to really recover from c-section can be daunting.
 New baby, tons of pain and no idea how to juggle it all!
 Trust me I know.
 However, here is a list ” keys to a quick c-section recovery” if you will.
 These are the best tips I have learned from 4 c-sections (almost 5).
-There is no way to feel perfect, but you can lessen the damage, or the down time.
+There is no way to feel perfect, but you can lessen the damage or the downtime.
 C-sections may be almost the norm in the baby world but it is no less a major, major surgery.
-But just know that your body is amazing, give it the right things to heal and recover and it can in fact heal from all sorts of craziness ♡♡♡
+But just know that your body is amazing, give it the right things to heal and recover and it can, in fact, heal from all sorts of craziness ♡♡♡

 Comment, Share and Enjoy